isomerpages/mom-rcfw/_activities/1a-upcoming-activities-hr-tech-fest-asia-2020-asean-fow-track.md

 ---
-title: HR Tech Festival Asia, 29 Sep - 1 Oct 2020
+title: HR Tech Festival Asia 2020, 29 Sep - 1 Oct 2020
-permalink: /activities/upcoming-activities/hr-tech-fest-asia-asean-fow-track/
+permalink: /activities/upcoming-activities/hr-tech-fest-asia-2020-asean-fow-track/
 third_nav_title: Upcoming Activities
 ---
 The Singapore Ministry of Manpower is collaborating with HRM Asia on the **“ASEAN Future of Work”** track at the HR Tech Festival Asia 2020, from 29 September – 1 October 2020.
 Due to the ongoing COVID-19 situation, the event will be held virtually this year.